gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 The client supports <a href="per_bucket_configuration">Per-bucket configuration</a>
 to allow different buckets to override the shared settings.
-This is commonly used to change the endpoint, encryption and authentication mechanisms of buckets. and various minor options.
+This is commonly used to change the endpoint, encryption and authentication mechanisms of buckets.
+S3Guard options, various minor options.

-Here are the S3A properties for use in production; some testing-related options are covered in [Testing](./testing.md).
+Here are the S3A properties for use in production.
+The S3Guard options are documented in the [S3Guard documents](./s3guard.html); some testing-related options are covered in [Testing](./testing.md).

 ```xml